EnriqueSolarte/hm3d_data_collector/README.md

 ```

 #### 3. Install habitat-sim
 This is the most tedious part of the installation.
-Please follow the instructions in the [habitat-sim repository](https://arc.net/l/quote/qolneuio).
+If the following command does not work, please follow the instructions in the [habitat-sim repository](https://arc.net/l/quote/qolneuio).

 ```bash
 conda install habitat-sim -c conda-forge -c aihabitat